liampshaw/vettius-valens/README.md

 See the associated paper for more information:

 C. S. Hall \& L. P. Shaw.
-The internal logic of planetary combination in Vettius Valens (2022). [pdf](link_to_be_added)
+The internal logic of planetary combination in Vettius Valens (2022). arXiv:2205.07616 [pdf](https://arxiv.org/pdf/2205.07616.pdf)

 ## Background

-In Book I of the *Anthology* ([pdf](http://www.csus.edu/indiv/r/rileymt/Vettius%20Valens%20entire.pdf) trans.
+In Book I of the *Anthologies* ([pdf](http://www.csus.edu/indiv/r/rileymt/Vettius%20Valens%20entire.pdf) trans.
 Mark Riley), Vettius Valens gives lists of predictions associated with planets and combinations of planets (doubles and then triples).
 Here, we analyse the internal consistency of these predictions.

 ## Details